tauseefsshah/sdm-taskboard/README.md

 - **Client-side Data Fetching** - I am using `fetch()` with `useEffect()` to get data from the `api/tasks` endpoint rather than `get*Props()` to keep things simple
 - **Tailwind Inline Styling** - Madly in love with TailwindCSS and prefer using inline tailwind classes over custom classes.
 On large projects, components for everything are used and this works well with that.
 - **Context Management With UseState** - Not using `redux` to keep things simple

+## Ceveats
+- After opening modals, need to press tab to bring focus on tabs to use arow keys to transverse across tabs
+- In the status update modal modal, enter button doesn't work